Recruiting Day 2026 on the Grifflenberg

 Strategically dealing with your own future

-Dr Anja Kluge, Head of Career Services at the University of Wuppertal, on the Recruiting Day on the Grifflenberg campus
+Dr Anja Kluge, Head of Career Services at the University of Wuppertal, on the Recruiting Day on Grifflenberg campus

 This year’s Recruiting Day will take place at the University of Wuppertal on 20 May.
 Ms Kluge, you are head of the Career Service in the UniService Third Mission team.
 Why does the university actually offer this service for students?